melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 ```
 ![](./media/unnamed-chunk-27-1.png)

-But dot plot is not good for showing the relationship between GO terms.
+But dot plots are not good for showing the relationship between GO terms.
-We can select and clustering GO terms first and then use tree plot to
+We can select and cluster GO terms first, and then use a tree plot to
-show the correlation between GO terms.
+show the correlations between GO terms.

 ```r
 trim_bp <- pairwise_termsim(go_compare_bp, showCategory = 50)